 6. Connect with the VA program

 The Veterans Assistance Program provides resources of all kinds for veterans and their families.
-Support includes medical services, counseling, job training and assistance, social events, and more.
+Support includes medical services, counseling, job training and assistance, social events, veteran discounts from moving companies, and more.
 There will be some type of veteran outreach in your area, and you can find locations and programs near you here.
 Your local VA hospital or office will have ideas for volunteer work, donations, and further outreach.
 VA locations will also have information about Veterans Day events.

 7. Take a veteran to a national park